• Ebook

 • A serving bowl of Italian Olive Oil Mashed Potatoes garnished with rosemary.

-Italian Olive Oil Mashed Potatoes (no milk or butter)
+Mashed Potatoes without milk or butter

 Love this recipe?
-Please leave a 5-star 🌟🌟🌟🌟🌟 rating in the recipe card or comment field below.
+Please leave a 5-star 🌟🌟🌟🌟🌟 rating in the comment field below.
 Thank you!

 Jamie